 There are legal terms for some of the rules, procedures, and types of deadlines explained in this chapter.
-Many of these terms are unfamiliar to most people and can be hard to understand.
-To make things easier, this chapter:
+Many of these terms are unfamiliar to most people.
+To make things easier, this chapter uses more familiar words in place of some legal terms.